mbolgheather/gates-of-hell/README.md

 ### Programming Lesser Minds Lesser Magic

-Mainstream Media(MSM), as i recall a friend of Sigmond Freud wrote, discribing a projected magic lantern propaganda demonstration, nightime in a crowded plaza in Italy that left Freud stunned, horrified; so very strange, his nephew Bernays rose corrupting his Uncle's work, inflicting mass program's of propaganda.
+Mainstream Media(MSM), as i recall a friend of Sigmond Freud wrote, discribing a projected magic lantern propaganda demonstration, nightime in a crowded plaza in Italy that left Freud stunned, horrified; so very strange, his nephew Bernays rose inflicting mass program's of propaganda.